1st Alpine Division "Taurinense": History

 The division's lineage begins with the I Alpine Brigade formed in Turin on 11 March 1926 with the 1st, 2nd, 3rd, and 4th Alpini regiments and the 1st Mountain Artillery Regiment.
 On 19 October 1933 the brigade was split and the IV Alpine Brigade with the 1st and 2nd Alpini regiments was raised in Cuneo.
 On 27 October 1934 the brigade changed its name to I Superior Alpine Command, which received the name Taurinense in December of the same year (I Comando Superiore Alpino "Taurinense").

 On 10 September 1935 the I Superior Alpine Command "Taurinense" was reformed as 1st Alpine Division "Taurinense" with the 3rd and 4th Alpini regiments and the 1st Alpine Artillery Regiment.
-On 25 December 1935 the Taurinense temporarily transferred its Alpini battalions "Exilles" and "Intra", and two batteries from its alpine artillery regiment to the 5th Alpine Division "Pusteria" for the Second Italo-Ethiopian War.
+On 25 December 1935 the Taurinense temporarily transferred its Alpini battalions "Exilles" and "Intra", and the Group "Susa", and two batteries from its alpine artillery regiment to the 5th Alpine Division "Pusteria" for the Second Italo-Ethiopian War.

 World War II

 The division participated in the Italian invasion of France in June 1940.
 On 21-22 June it participated in the attack on the Little St Bernard Pass.
 At the end of the war the division occupied Bourg-Saint-Maurice-Sainte-Foy.

-In January 1942 the division landed in Dubrovnik and moved from there to Mostar in Croatia, where it participated in the third Axis anti-Partisan offensive from 15 April to 31 May.
-The division captured Trnovo, and also reached and blocked Kalinovik where it made contact with elements of the 22nd Infantry Division "Cacciatori delle Alpi"; but, overall, the offensive was a failure.
+In January 1942 the "Taurinense" division landed in Dubrovnik and from where it moved to Mostar in Croatia.
+From 15 April to 31 May 1942 the division participated in the third Axis anti-Partisan offensive.
+The division captured Trnovo and advanced to Kalinovik, where it made contact with elements of the 22nd Infantry Division "Cacciatori delle Alpi"; but, overall, the offensive was a failure.

 In August 1942 the Taurinense moved to Nikšić in Montenegro.
 A year later the division took part in the fifth Axis anti-Partisan offensive, but did not complete its objectives there either.
 After the announcement of the Armistice of Cassibile on 8 September 1943 most of the division was captured by German forces near Kotor, while the Alpini Battalion "Ivrea" and Alpine Artillery Group "Aosta" joined the Yugoslav Partisans and formed the Partisan Division "Garibaldi".